goliatone/go-cms/docs/CMS_ENTITIES.md

 1. `code` field accepts any string: simple (`en`) or complex (`en-US`)
 2. `fallback_locale_id` is **nullable**: only use if you need fallbacks
 3. `metadata` is **nullable**: only populate for regional locales
-4. The system never assumes complexity: it adapts to your data
+4. The system's internationalization features are enabled based on data presence.
+Fallback behavior is inactive if `fallback_locale_id` is `NULL`.
+Regional locale features are enabled when `metadata` is populated.

 ### Core Design Principles